arriving at work is never fun. imagine walking into this building – my office building – everyday flanked by these:

 castro theater

-on my last night in worcester during the winter holidays, i went to see milk at showcase cinemas north (my first employer!). one might think, oh you live in san francisco, you should see milk where it all went down. well, friends, worcester was the perfect place to see milk because it got me excited to return to a city, which i am trying to learn to love, even after a wonderful vacation with my dearest friends and family.
+on my last night in worcester during the winter holidays, i went to see milk at showcase cinemas north (my first employer!). one might think, oh you live in san francisco, you should see milk where it all went down. well, friends, worcester was the perfect place to see milk because it got me excited to return to a city, despite a wonderful vacation with my dearest friends and family.

 the quality of life here is truly great and milk reminded me of that. i feel so very proud to be part of such a supportive and progressive community.